zuiko21/minimOS/hard/minipet.md

 to hold the whole 80-column screen; but needed **bandwidth** will rise, as latches can no longer be fed in parallel.
 This calls for a _fastish_ 6116 (~120 nS) which is no big deal today.
 A different `VIDEO LATCH` signal generation circuit must be designed, as both latches will be loaded _sequentially_.
-This might be as simple as _decoding the 1 & 2 MHz clocks_ to get the **two first fourths** of the cycle, as the 2 MHz clock will be sent to VRAM's `A0` _during `Phi 2` low state_, allowing timely latch loading during _display access_.
+This might be as simple as _decoding the 1 & 2 MHz clocks_ to get the **first two quarters** of the cycle, as the 2 MHz clock will be sent to VRAM's `A0` _during `Phi 2` low state_, allowing timely latch loading during _display access_.

 Speaking of multiplexing VRAM addresses, the real machines included a _bank of jumpers_ for a hardwired